amrlabib/javascript-essentials/valueOrReference.md

 */

-x+=1;  // x is incremented, and since numbers are immutable type, the variables x will be assigned to a new object and will keep the old value as is because its immutable.
+x+=1;  // x is incremented, and since numbers are immutable type, the variables x will be assigned to a new object and will keep the old value as is because it's immutable.

 /*
 Stack